stirante/RuneChanger/README.md

 #### Features
 * Quickly import runes for selected champion in champion selection
-* Quickly send message to champion selection room (BOT/MID/TOP) with one click of a button
+* Quickly send a message to champion selection room (BOT/MID/TOP) with one click of a button
 * Quickly select one of your recently played champions in champion selection
 * Disenchant all your champion shards with one click
 * Disable 'Away' status